Spark Notes for Beginners & Experienced

 MapReduce is a programming paradigm that allows scalability across thousands of server in Hadoop cluster.
 Spark is highly accessible and offers simple APIs in Python, Java, Scala, and R.

-There is common belief that Apache Spark is an extension of Hadoop, which is not true.
+There is a common belief that Apache Spark is an extension of Hadoop, which is not true.
 Spark is independent of Hadoop because it has its own cluster management system.
 It uses Hadoop for storage purpose only.

 The key feature of Spark is that it has in-memory cluster computation capability.
 That increases the processing speed of an application.
 The in-memory computing means using a type of middleware software that allows one to store data in RAM, across a cluster of computers, and process it in parallel.

-As we know that the images are the worth of thousand words.
+As we know that the images are the worth of a thousand words.
 To keep this in mind we have also provided Spark video tutorial for more understanding of Apache Spark.

-3. Apache Spark History
+3. Spark Notes – Spark History

 Apache Spark is a subproject of Hadoop developed in the year 2009 by Matei Zaharia in UC Berkeley’s AMPLab.
 The first users of Spark were the group inside UC Berkeley including machine learning researchers, which used Spark to monitor and predict traffic congestion in the San Francisco Bay Area.
 Spark has open sourced in the year 2010 under BSD license.
 Spark became a project of Apache Software Foundation in the year 2013 and is now the biggest project of Apache foundation.

 This section of Spark notes, we cover the needs of Spark.
 Apache Spark was developed to overcome the limitations of Hadoop MapReduce cluster computing paradigm.
 Some of the drawbacks of Hadoop MapReduce are: